pallavdeshmukh18/pallavdeshmukh18/README.md

 I'm a software engineer focused on **AI, backend systems, and automation**.

-I like building things that sit between messy data and real-world decisions — from financial intelligence and risk systems to AI-powered workflows.
+I like building software where complex data has to become something useful — from financial intelligence and risk systems to AI-powered workflows and automation platforms.

 Currently studying Electronics & Telecommunication Engineering at **SPIT**.